jklenzing/ops_reach/README.md

 git clone https://github.com/jklenzing/ops_reach.git
 ```

-Change directories into the repository folder and run the setup.py file.
+Change directories into the repository folder and build the project.
 For
-a local install use the "--user" flag after "develop".
+a local install use the "--user" flag after "install".
 As the project is under
 active development, using the "develop" option rather than install is highly
 recommended.

 ```
 cd ops_reach
-python setup.py develop
+pip install -e .
 ```

 ## Initial setup